otectus/nexus_client/README.md

 - `examples/example_plugin.py`

-These example file can be used as a starting point for creating your own plugin for **PyGPT**.
+These example file can be used as a starting point for creating your own plugin for **Nexus**.

 To register a custom plugin: